anayaHiberus/redmineeditor/readme.md

 ## ~~Installation~~ Download

-Download the latest version from the [build](build) folder (linux/windows zip).
+Download the [latest version](https://github.com/anayaHiberus/redmineeditor/releases/latest) zip (linux or windows).
 Extract anywhere.

-No need to install anything else! (it requires a JVM, but it is included, that's why the zip is relatively large).
+That's it!
+No need to install anything else! (it requires a JVM, but it is included, that's why the zip is quite large).

 ## Run

-Launch the Redmine(.bat) shortcut from the main folder.
+Launch the RedmineEditor(.bat) shortcut inside the main folder.

 ## Setup (first config)